yaojiach/red-panda/README.rst

 - Improve tests and docs.
 - Better ways of inferring data types from dataframe to Redshift.
 - Explore using `S3 Transfer Manager`'s upload_fileobj for `df_to_s3` to take advantage of automatic multipart upload.
-- Add encryption options for files uploaded to S3.
 - Add COPY from S3 manifest file, in addition to COPY from S3 source path.
 - Support more data formats.
 - Build cli to manage data outside of Python.